jeffreywolberg/jeffreywolberg.github.io/README.md

 ### Collections

 This Jekyll theme implements `collections` to let you break up your work into categories.
-The theme comes with two default collections: `news` and `projects`.
+The theme comes with the default collection: `news`.
 Items from the `news` collection are automatically displayed on the home page.
-Items from the `projects` collection are displayed on a responsive grid on projects page.

 <p align="center"><img src="https://raw.githubusercontent.com/alshedivat/al-folio/master/assets/img/projects-screenshot.png" width=700></p>